Home

 Background Check

-A background check is a good practice to gain knowledge about a person whom you plan to employ, let into your house, or even marry.
-In fact, the background analysis must be performed before an action is taken or a contract is signed as well as thereafter to monitor and ensure nothing has negatively changed.
-In my article where I discussed dating the real person, I raised a few questions like how do we know that the person we date or plan to marry is the person he or she claims to be?
-Could a background research help confirm the claims or potentially reveal more information about the person?
-Should a background investigation be done prior or after a commitment?
-To answer these questions, I’d like to first bring up a piece of reported news that an audit of the troubled Martin Luther King Jr. hospital revealed that more employees had arrest and criminal records than previously thought.
-The question I raise is why this little and important piece of information was not detected prior to their employment?
+To answer these questions, let's bring up a piece of reported news that an audit of a troubled hospital revealed that more employees had arrest and criminal records than previously thought.
+The question that we should raise is why this information was not detected prior to their employment?
 Or, is it possible that the hospital performed an initial pre-employment screening but later failed to monitor employee background to look for potential new and criminal activities perpetrated by its employees?
 Either way, the hospital made another fatal error which exposed itself and its customers to greater risks.

 Background checks are excellent tools for verifying a person’s identity and monitor their activities before a commitment is made.
 There are many types of available background checks that can be used to verify certain claims.
 These back ground investigations include: